mk2s/msx_masyu/readme.md

-this is a MSX game written in [H-Forth](https://github.com/MIN0/H-FORTH_MSX)  The source file masyu.4th generates masyu.com file which can be packages into a DSK file and run in emulators.
+this is a MSX game written in [H-Forth](https://github.com/MIN0/H-FORTH_MSX)  The source file masyu.4th generates masyu.com file which can be packaged into a DSK file and run in emulators.
 This program is designed to run on MSX1 as well as any later MSX.

 The program was written to submit to MSXDEV25